solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/javascript/instructions/01-sdk-connect.md

 ## Test the script

 Now that the JavaScript code to connect to the Azure Cosmos DB for NoSQL account is complete, you can test the script.
-This script will print the name of the account and the name of the first writable region.
+This script will print the default consistency level and the name of the first writable region.
 When you created the account, you specified a location, and you should expect to see that same location value printed as the result of this script.

 1. In **Visual Studio Code**, open the context menu for the **javascript/01-sdk-connect** folder and then select **Open in Integrated Terminal** to open a new terminal instance.